Woldemar Gerschler: Life

 Gerschler was born in Meißen on 14 June 1904.
 He obtained his Abitur in Meißen, and then studied German, History and Sport at Leipzig University under Hermann Altrock among others.
 After he finished his studies, he spent some years teaching at a Gymnasium before becoming a professional coach.

 In Dresden, he discovered the then unknown Rudolf Harbig and became his coach.
 Gerschler coached Harbig to several world records (e.g. in 800 metres in 1939), consequently he was appointed the German national coach.
 He also coached Käthe Krauß, who competed in the 1936 Olympic Games.
 In spite of being the German national coach, Gerschler coached world-record holding runners of other nations such as the Englishman Gordon Pirie (3000 metres and 5000 metres) and the Belgian Roger Moens (800 metres).
 In this period he wrote his books on long jump and triple jump.

 After the Second World War, Gerschler also worked as a football manager for FC St. Pauli in 1947/48, and Eintracht Braunschweig in 1948/49.
 In Braunschweig, Gerschler also coached the athletes of the club who, especially in walking, were among the best in Germany in the late 1940s and early 1950s and won many German titles.
 His pupil Rudi Lüttge set an unofficial world record in Braunschweig in 1948.

 From 1948 onwards Gerschler also acted as Lehrwart of the Deutscher Leichtathletik Ausschuss, the predecessor of the Deutscher Leichtathletik-Verband.

 On 1 December 1949, at the instigation of Herbert Reindell, Gerschler was named director of the Institut für Leibesübungen (Institute for physical exercises) at the Albert-Ludwigs-Universität Freiburg.
 However, as he did not have a doctorate, he was only paid as an Akademischer Oberrat (senior member of the Academic Senate).
 He was only made a professor shortly before his retirement in 1971.
 He was awarded the Order of Merit of Baden-Württemberg for his services to sport and the Bundesverdienstkreuz (Order of Merit of the Federal Republic of Germany).

+Gerschler died on 28 June 1982 in Freiburg im Breisgau, Germany.